 The song Margaritaville gives this context.
 Margaritaville is not a place; it is a state of mind or can even be a state of being.
 It has been described as being everywhere and nowhere, everything and nothing at the same time.
 It is a feeling, an understanding and is why this is such a fast-growing and tightly knit community.

-What do “Parrot Heads” do?
+What does “Parrot Heads” do?

-The Parrot Head community is built out of a love and longing for the lifestyle laid out in the tropical rock music of Jimmy Buffett.
-The almost ‘castaway adrift on a palm tree island’ type life that they look for binds this group, although some members deny that there is an escapism to it claiming that their very own Margaritaville is just able to go someplace inside and chill.
+The Parrot Head community is built out of love and longing for the lifestyle laid out in the tropical rock music of Jimmy Buffett.
+The almost ‘castaway adrift on a palm tree island’ type life that they look for binds this group, although some members deny that there is escapism to it claiming that their very own Margaritaville is just able to go someplace inside and chill.

 It is in actuality more along the lines of drinking and being relaxed and of course following Jimmy Buffett on tour, with some members having gone to watch him perform over a hundred times.
 The idea of a group of older rock fans does not ready you for the experience.

 Here is a group of people that are strangers but make new friends.
 An environment where love is in the air and friendliness is already wrapping you tightly.
 It is a community of like-minded music fans who live by the code of inoffensive fun and good times for all.
 It isn’t hard to see why this caught on.

 Though it is often referred to as a “Funstyle” as opposed to a lifestyle, it is not all fun and games.
 Having over the years built up a community numbering in the tens of thousands, the “Parrot Head” community have put their collective weight to work.

 The group does this work in the form of community service, charitable contributions, and a wealth of other fun yet community-based ventures.
 Between 2002 and 2010 alone, the international “Parrot Head” organization managed to raise over $26 Million towards charitable causes, and together they managed to work nearly 3 Million hours of unpaid community service.